2020 Annual Conference

 A poster to be presented during the poster session

 Everyone involved with learning center work is welcome to submit, including peer tutors and student workers.
-There is an alternative process for vendors interested in being sponsors; interested vendors should contact email@example.com.
+Student presenters are strongly encouraged to apply!
+There is an alternative process for vendors interested in being sponsors; interested vendors should contact firstname.lastname@example.org.

 Although MDCLCA is a Maryland-based affiliate, we do invite conference submissions and participation from learning center staff outside of Maryland, especially those in the Capital Region, including Washington, DC and Virginia.
 All proposals will be blind reviewed.